micro/micro/test/README.md

 Although the tests run in docker, the containers and envs are named so you can easily interact with them.
 Some useful tricks:

-First, we have to build a local docker image:
+First, we have to build a local docker image and check out the services repo:
 ```
 bash scripts/test-docker.sh
+bash scripts/checkout-services.sh
 ```

 To start a test, cd into the `test` folder and then: